scalar-labs/scalar-kubernetes/docs/AccessScalarProducts.md

-# Access Scalar products on a Kubernetes environment
+# Expose ScalarDB or ScalarDL in a Kubernetes cluster environment

-This document explains how to access Scalar products on a Kubernetes environment.
-On a Kubernetes environment, you can access Scalar products via Scalar Envoy.
-To access this Scalar Envoy via service resource of Kubernetes named as `<helm release name>-envoy`.
-There are several ways to access this `<helm release name>-envoy` service resource as follows.
+This document explains how to expose ScalarDB or ScalarDL in a Kubernetes cluster environment.
+To expose ScalarDB or ScalarDL, you can use Scalar Envoy via a Kubernetes service resource named `<HELM_RELEASE_NAME>-envoy`.
+You can use `<HELM_RELEASE_NAME>-envoy` in several ways, such as:

-* Access `<helm release name>-envoy` directly from **inside** of the same Kubernetes cluster as Scalar products.
+* Directly from inside the same Kubernetes cluster as ScalarDB or ScalarDL.
-* Access `<helm release name>-envoy` via a Load Balancer from **outside** of the Kubernetes cluster.
+* Via a load balancer from outside the Kubernetes cluster.
-* Access `<helm release name>-envoy` from a bastion server using the `kubectl port-forward` command (testing purpose only).
+* From a bastion server by using the `kubectl port-forward` command (for testing purposes only).

-Also, the resource name `<helm release name>-envoy` is decided based on the helm release name.
-You can see the helm release name using the `helm list` command.
+The resource name `<HELM_RELEASE_NAME>-envoy` is decided based on the helm release name.
+You can see the helm release name by running the `helm list` command.

 ```console
 $ helm list -n ns-scalar